medusar/funtalk/README.md

 # funtalk
-simple chat system written in go
+A simple chat app written in golang and based on websocket protocol.